Breathing Problems in Horses

 Some veterinarians recommend pharmaceuticals to help horse breathing problems.

-Often, though, veterinarians and horse lovers prefer trying something natural first.
+Often, though, holistic veterinarians and horse lovers prefer trying something natural first.

 Plus, most herbs don’t have side effects.